 4. Think about a Debt Settlement Agreement

-If your debtor has fallen on hard times or if you're worried about recouping your loan or if the amount you loaned is simply not worth the hassle, think about using a Debt Settlement Agreement.
-With this, you can amend the original agreement, changing the amount owed or the time frame in which the debtor must pay you.
-Sometimes, avoiding protracted court room battles or the worry about losing a friend over a debt can spur people to using these agreements.
+If your debtor has fallen on hard times, if you're worried about recouping your loan, or if the amount you loaned is simply not worth the hassle, think about using a Debt Settlement Agreement.
+With this, you can amend the original agreement, changing the amount owed or the timeframe in which the debtor must pay you.
+Sometimes, avoiding protracted court room battles or the worry about losing a friend over a debt can spur people to use these agreements.
 You'll have to consider whether it's right for your particular case, but it's good to know that the option is available.

-Hopefully, it never comes to this.
-But if your personal attempts to collect your debt go ignored or otherwise fail, it's time to call a lawyer.
+Hopefully, it never comes to this, but if your personal attempts to collect your debt go ignored or otherwise fail, it may be time to call a lawyer.

 If you were a business, a collections agency might be your best option.
 But, generally, in personal matters, it's smarter to enlist the help of an attorney first.
 Have the attorney write a letter to the debtor.
 The appearance of a demand letter on legal stationary can show your debtor you're serious about getting what you're owed.

 If your debtor still won't pay up?
 Then you may want to consider small claims court.
-Of course, once you have a seasoned attorney on your side, it's a good idea to ask his or her advice as to how to proceed.
+Of course, once you have a seasoned attorney on your side, it's a good idea to ask their advice as to how to proceed.
 After all, every loan, every debt, and every situation is different.
 A good lawyer can advise you how best to navigate your unique situation.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.